dougsm/egad/index.md

 ## Visualisation

+The figures below compare the EGAD dataset to the popular Dex-Net and YCB object datasets in the space of simple to complex (left to right) and easy to difficult to grasp (bottom to top).
+Compared to these datsets, EGAD has much higher coverage of the object space as well as higher inter-object geometric diversity.
+See [the paper](https://arxiv.org/abs/2003.01314) for more details.

-Click the images below to access high-resolution versions of the dataset comparisons in the paper.
+Click the images below to access high-resolution versions of the images.

 [![egad-dataset](images/egad_thumb.png "egad")](images/egad.png) [![dexnet2-dataset](images/dexnet_thumb.png "dexnet2")](images/dexnet.png) [![egad-dataset](images/ycb_thumb.png "title-1")](images/ycb.png)